 Gross Dollar Volume - represents the total dollar volume of funds loaded to our GPR card and reload products.
 Our gross dollar volume was \$17.2 billion, \$16.1 billion, and \$10.4 billion for the years ended December 31, 2012, 2011, and 2010, respectively.
-Excluding the impact of the discontinued TurboTax program, the total dollar volume increase was 21% from the year ended December 31, 2012.
+Excluding the impact of the discontinued TurboTax program, the total dollar volume increase was 21% from the year ended December 31, 2011 to the year ended December 31, 2012.
 While we continue to view our gross dollar volume as a key metric, we review this metric in conjunction with purchase volume and give greater weight to our purchase volume when assessing our operating performance because we believe it is a better indicator of interchange revenue performance.